-Students will act as team leaders and use the time to assist in preparation for and implementation of several school-based activities.
+Students will act as team leaders and use the time to assist in preparation for and implementation of several school-based activities including the school store known as the Viking Corner.
 Students enrolled in this class will also work with the principal to produce a student-based school newsletter.

-BUSINESS & FINANCE
+BUSINESS & FINANCE 2 semesters 2 credits Grade 12

 Meets Financial Literacy Requirement: Beginning with the 2020-2021 SY.
+This does not qualify as a math credit.